 2019 will see a new version of the race.
 Instead of Tayinloan to Campbeltown as in recent years, runners will be tackling the 32 mile northern section beginning at Tayinloan and finishing in Tarbert.
 There will, as always, be a three-stage relay option.

 The race will take place on Saturday 11th May 2019 so put that date in your diary now.
-Entries will be open later in the year.
+Entries will be open on 1st November.

 Coast to coast on the Kintyre Peninsula